FaceTime Like a Pro

 The Feature Photos section includes images from various years featuring you and different people your iPhone selected to highlight.
 However, not all memories are worth celebrating.
 So, keeping that in mind, the Photos app allows you to remove photos from the Feature Photos album.
 Here’s how:

 If the default view of the Media Types or Utilities collections feels off to you, you can reorder the items according to your will.
-However, your iPhone must be running iOS 18.4 or newer to do so.
+However, your iPhone must be running Requires iOS 18 or later to do so.
 Here’s how:

 While most of the collections under Utilities deserve their spot, the same can’t be said about the Recently Viewed and Recently Shared collections.
-If you also think the same, Apple with iOS 18.4 allows you to disable them.
+On iOS 18.4 and later, you can disable Recently Viewed and Recently Shared from Photos settings.
 Here’s how:

 Read more: